nordseele/hans/readme.md

 ##### 07/07/2020

-I have a prototype PCB design ready to be sent for production.
-I want to provide this as an option for safer connections between the Pi and the modules.
+Prototype PCB design ready to be sent for production.
 It features a double i2c IO (regular hardware IO + software i2c on another set of GPIO) and a "safe" 5V input.

 ____